 In a country dominated by a misogynistic patriarchal system, these women are shifting the approach and have elevated the sociopolitical status of Afghan women.
-They provide a voice and platform for women to succeed against all odds of domestic violence, a corrupt government, oppression, and you should know about them.
+They provide a voice and platform for women to succeed against all odds of domestic violence, corrupt government, and oppression — and you should know about them.

 1. Malalai Joya